LucasBehrendt/tech-blog/README.md

 ### 1. Create a repository in GitHub and clone to a local machine

-  - If you are using the same template as for this project it can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
+  - If you are using the same template as for this project, it can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
 Click 'Use this template' and create your own repository.

   - If you wish to clone this project, clone it from [here](https://github.com/LucasBehrendt/tech-blog) and follow the instructions below.